Wildlife (band)

 Wildlife are a Canadian indie rock band formed in 2005.
-The band is currently based in Toronto, Ontario.
+The band is currently based in Toronto.
 The band's debut LP Strike Hard, Young Diamond was favourably received by both Exclaim! and Chart.

 History

 Formation

 Band members Dean Povinsky, Graham Plant and Dwayne Christie are originally from Oshawa, Ontario.
 Wildlife began as an entity in 2005, when singer/guitarist Povinsky and guitarist Darryl Smith left Queen's University in Kingston, Ontario and moved to Glasgow to form and play in a band.
 The group, also comprising Scottish drummer Peter Kelly and Canadian Billy Holmes, spent time travelling, writing songs, recording and playing small venues around Glasgow.
 The dark days, rain, and a general homesickness led the members to abandon the project and return to Canada.

 Povinsky moved to Toronto with the intention of continuing Wildlife with childhood friend Graham Plant on guitar, drummer Dwayne Christie and Julia Mensink playing synthesizer.
 The group was rounded out when bassist Derek Bosomworth was procured via a Craigslist advertisement.
-The band is currently based in Toronto, Ontario.
+The band is currently based in Toronto.